 I’ve had big plans for our homeschool year.
 But, as I’ve mentioned before, I’m often the one learning.
 Learning how to be extremely flexible.
 Never have we had such a rough year with health.
 Even so, the negative aspects of illness really can be turned into positives.
 Even though we’d rather not have had all those strep positives like this last week and a half.
-Pictured above, Yankee Doodle Boy for Eldest Girl’s Tapestry of Grace studies.
-Grace for the Moment by Max Lucado during early mornings with the little ones.
+Pictured above, Yankee Doodle Boy for Eldest Girl’s Tapestry of Grace studies. by Max Lucado during early mornings with the little ones.

 1. Littlest Girl found a spot up in my bedroom to do her Math.
 Complete with a backyard view of the playhouse. | 2.
 A relaxing Saturday | 3.
 The two big kids got in some good Apologia studies before they got sick this week. | 4.
 Eldest Girl made brownies from scratch (yes that counts towards culinary arts!) because she’s great like that.

 Because we started our school year the last week of July, we were able to:

 - Rest through the family flu the month of December.

 - allow Littlest Girl the time to recover from a tonsillectomy in January.

 - adjust our schedule around yet another sickness stretched out amongst five children.

 1. Making Valentines for friends in our homeschool group gives us plenty of handwriting practice.
 We’ll save the Valentines for next year. | 2. the girls made sure things were festive around here! | 3.
 I asked him to stop by the store for some apple juice and he got something that wasn’t on the list! | 4.
 Heart-shaped pancakes for Valentine breakfast.

 Refocus with my Older Two